 The series kicked off on April 8 in Atlanta, where Southern food and wine fans gathered in the Georgia Aquarium’s Oceans Ballroom, whose dramatic lighting, undulating ceilings (designed to simulate the movement of the ocean) and floor-to-ceiling glass fish tanks provided a stunning backdrop for the event.

 Moving west, San Francisco’s TOTT (April 22) took place, for the fourth consecutive year, inside the elegant War Memorial Opera House.
-Wineries, many a mere hour from their home base in Napa and/or Sonoma, and celebrated Northern California restaurants including the girl and the fig, held court over five floors.
-The striking Field Museum of Natural History once again hosted the Chicago TOTT, on May 6.
-As per tradition, Sue, the world's largest and most complete Tyrannosaurus Rex fossil kept an eye over the proceedings.
+Wineries, many a mere hour from their home base in Napa and/or Sonoma, joined celebrated Northern California restaurants including the girl & the fig, holding court over five floors.
+The striking Field Museum of Natural History once again hosted the Chicago TOTT on May 6.
+As per tradition, Sue, the world’s largest and most complete Tyrannosaurus Rex fossil, kept an eye over the proceedings.

 The series ended on a high note on June 11 with the inaugural D.C. event inside the grandiose National Building Museum.
-District restaurants catered to a sophisticated—and international—crowd and by evening’s end, lively jazz music from the David Bach Quartet prompted spontaneous dancing—a fitting finale to a successful Toast of the Town season.
+District restaurants catered to a sophisticated and international crowd and by evening’s end, lively jazz music from the David Bach Quartet prompted spontaneous dancing—an exuberant finale to a successful Toast of the Town season.